scbarrett/mdcf-adventium/pcashutoff-doc/src/site/sphinx/index.rst

 *******************
 Running on a medical application platform (**MAP**), the PCA shutoff application configures an interoperable system of medical devices to ensure that a patient controlled analgesia infusion pump *cannot* deliver an overdose of narcotic.
-If its monitoring devices measure inappropriate physiological responses in the patient, the **app** will shut the PCA pump down, preventing further delivery of narcotic.
+Should the system's monitoring devices detect inappropriate physiological responses in its patient, the **app** will shut the PCA pump down, thereby preventing further delivery of narcotic.

 Contents: